 2. Choose the Right Ski Destination

 Ski destinations can vary in their services, amenities, and onsite activities.
 Deciding what will make the perfect ski adventure for your family will help you pick the right place for skiing for the first time.

 Ski Resort vs. Ski Area

-Ski areas offer the basics for a day on the slopes.
+Ski areas offer the basics for a day on the mountainside.
 Equipment rentals, lessons, dining options, and a ski shop are almost always provided.
-An onsite lodge usually has some gear storage, restrooms, and a place to warm up by the fire.
+There is often a ski lodge with storage for personal items, restrooms, and a place to warm up by the fire.

 Ski resorts are perfect for family ski vacations and a first-time skiing experience.
-Like a hotel resort, ski resorts have almost everything you need right there: shops, restaurants, lodging, and plenty of après ski activities.
-Many offer transportation from the airport, so you don’t even need to rent a car.
+Like a hotel resort, ski resorts have almost everything you need in the ski village: shops, restaurants, lodging, and winter activities for non-skiers (like snow tubing, ice skating, or even cross-country skiing).